mayfan/maynara.com/src/pages/index.md

     column:
       - content: Image
       - content: >-
+          **2021-2022 / SaaS Platform (B2B)**

+          Leading Senior Product Designer responsible for the end-to-end process.
 A tool to help users get structured insights in seconds by simply asking questions.

+          * Solved complex and intricate problems by validating assumptions and conducing user research with various stakeholders.

+          * Executed on UI/UX design tasks, helping to define and improve processes, implementing reusable components as part of a (work in progress) Design System.

           Read more